Mahāprajña: Agam research and editing

 After consulting Mahapragya, Acharya Tulsi decided to start the research, translation and annotation of the Jain Agamas.
 The work started in 1955 in Ujjain under the leadership of Acharya Tulsi with Mahapragya being the editorial director.
 Joint activity of Acharya Tulsi, Mahapragya and other intellectual monks and nuns began to facilitate the permanent preservation of many thousands of years old canonical scriptures.
 This old literature is in Prakrit language and its commentaries are either available in Prakrit or Prakrit mixed with Sanskrit.
 The original text of the thirty-two Agam scriptures was determined and their Hindi translation also completed.
 Detailed commentaries thereon made them more interesting and comprehensible.
-This task carried out in accordance with the verbal renderings by Acharya Tulsi was guided by an entirely non-sectarian and open mind and is therefore viewed with respect by the heads of other sects as well as intellectual and oriental scholars of the East and the West.
 Acharang Bhasyam is Mahapragya's commentary for Acharang in sanskrit.
 He uncovered many Agam mysteries and presented root philosophies and Mahavira's philosophy and vision in this commentary.

 Formulation of Preksha Meditation System

 While in his late twenties, Mahapragya started to realize the wonders of meditation.
 He was open to experiment with spiritual techniques.
 He discussed his discoveries with Acharya Tulsi and thereafter Mahapragya started dedicating more time to meditation practices.
 He exercised deep practice of meditation and experimented with various techniques.
 He made a deep research of Jain Agamas, ancient scriptures, Yoga science, Biology, Modern Physics, Naturopathy, and Ayurveda, etc. After a deep practice for over 20 years, he formulated the Preksha meditation system in 1975.
 He formulated the meditation system in a very well organized and scientific way.
 The basic four wings of the meditation system can be summarized as – Meditation, Yogasana and Pranaayam, Mantra, and therapy.

 Before presenting Preksha meditation in formal training camps, Mahapragya made a special practice of meditation and spiritual exertion for a period of nine months which started on 3 March 1977.
 The First formal Preksha meditation camp was organized later in 1977.

 Since that time Acharya Mahapragya had conducted hundreds of camps for training in Preksha meditation.
-Many Preksha Meditation centers are operative across the globe.
 Research, detail training, and studies on Preksha Meditation is an important activity at Jain Vishva Bharati University.